blanckhannah/BlanckHannah/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm a passionate Software Developer with a love for web development, AI, and smart home technologies.
+I'm a passionate Software Developer with a love for web development and smart home technologies.
 I enjoy building innovative solutions and contributing to the tech community.

 🌍 Based in: Arrowsmith, IL